Prince Carlos, Duke of Parma: Early life

 Prince Carlos Xavier Bernardo Sixto Marie of Bourbon-Parma was born in Nijmegen, The Netherlands on 27 January 1970 as the elder child and son of Carlos Hugo, Duke of Parma, and his wife Princess Irene of the Netherlands.
-He was baptized in the Catholic faith on 10 February 1970 by Cardinal Joseph-Charles Lefebvre.
+He was baptized in the Roman Catholic faith on 10 February 1970 by Cardinal Joseph-Charles Lefebvre.

 He has two younger sisters, Princess Margarita and Princess Carolina, and a younger brother, Prince Jaime.
 At the time of his birth, his parents, Carlist Pretender to the Spanish throne, were expelled from Spain by the Franco regime since 20 December 1968, as Franco already did with his grandfather Prince Xavier of Bourbon-Parma and some members of his family on 25 November 1937.

 Prince Carlos' baptism in February 1970.

 Carlos spent his youth in several countries including the Netherlands, Spain, France, England, and the United States.
 In 1981, when he was eleven, his parents divorced.
 Together with his mother and his siblings, he then moved to Soestdijk Palace (Baarn) in the Netherlands.
 He lived at the palace for a number of years with his maternal grandparents, Queen Juliana of the Netherlands and Prince Bernhard.